Proboscis Monkeys, Borneo

 snorkeling at the Tunku Abdul Rahman National Park, Kota Kinabalu, Borneo

-On our first morning in Kota Kinabalu we spent the day snorkelling at the Tunku Abdul Rahman National Park.
+One of the best things to do in Kota Kinabalu is snorkelling at the Tunku Abdul Rahman National Park.

 Tunku Abdul Rahman National Park consists of a group of 5 islands off the coast of Kota Kinabalu.
-We booked our trip with Diverse Borneo from the UK.
+We booked a snorkelling trip for our first day with Diverse Borneo from the UK.
 The diving tour package included a private boat with an instructor.
 He took us to 3 different diving sites away from the crowds of the other boats.

 Each session lasted 45 minutes in the water and we had lunch at an island.
 The boys had the most awesome time swimming around with the fish and even spotted a green turtle passing by.